Annual Events in NYC

 Madison Square Garden

 The Big East Men's Basketball Championship has called Madison Square Garden home for more than 30 years.
-Prior to 2009, only the top 12 teams in the conference participated.
-But starting that year, all 16 conference schools competed for the title and an automatic bid to the NCAA tournament later in March.
+Though the makeup of the conference changed radically in 2013 (now 10 instead of 16 teams, three of those brand-new to the league), the excitement of this postseason event remains, as the schools compete for a title and an automatic bid to the NCAA tournament later in March.

 New York International Auto Show